Matthew Rushin was charged with attempted murder for a car accident. Here’s how that happened.

 January 6, 2017 – (Virginia Beach, VA, USA)

-Matthew Rushin, a 19-year old Black ADHD and autistic college student, drives his friend to urgent care during a blizzard.
+Matthew Rushin, an 18-year-old Black, ADHD, and autistic college student, drives his friend to urgent care during a blizzard.
 On the way back, he is involved in a single car accident that nearly killed him, leaving him in a coma with a traumatic brain injury, two collapsed lungs, and severe bleeding around his brain.

 Despite the odds, Matthew survives, adding PTSD and traumatic brain injury to his list of diagnoses.
-He returns to college at Old Dominion University where he is a mechanical engineering student.
+After learning how to walk, talk, and speak again, he returned to college at Old Dominion University where he was a mechanical engineering student.

 Immediately, I recognized this position.
 This is how I self-regulate.
 From an article I published on PsychCentral: